Government procurement in the European Union: First generation of secondary legislation: Supply and Works Directives

-Second generation of secondary legislation: Utilities Directive
+Second generation of secondary legislation and the first Utilities Directive

 The European Commission's 1985 White Paper for the Completion of the Internal Market identified Member States' public procurement policy and practice as a significant non-tariff barrier to the free circulation of goods and provision of services in Europe because it tended to favour national providers, thereby sheltering markets from competition and distorting trade patterns.
 The paper and the Single European Act of 1986 which it led to are the conceptual foundation of current EU procurement law.

-On this basis, Directive 88/295 amended all previous public supplies directives.
-Open tendering procedures were now the norm and negotiated procedures were allowed only in exceptional circumstances.
+On this basis, Directive 88/295/EEC amended all previous public supplies directives.
+Open tendering procedures were now the norm and negotiated contracts agreed with suppliers chosen by the authority concerned were allowed only in exceptional circumstances.
 Purchasing authorities now had to publish advance notices of their annual procurement programmes as well as details of each award decision.
 National technical standards now had to be mutually recognised, and the exempted sectors were more clearly defined.

 Directive 89/440 likewise amended the previous public works directives.
 Their scope of application was widened, now also covering concession contracts and certain state-subsidized works, and consortial participation in contracts was allowed.

-The most important change was the adoption of the first Utilities Directive, Directive 90/531.
+The most important change was the adoption of the first Utilities Directive, Directive 90/531, on 17 September 1990.
 Public utilities – the energy, telecommunications, transport and water sectors – had so far escaped European procurement law harmonisation because of the strongly divergent national legal regimes governing them, and possibly also because their large purchasing volume constituted an instrument of national industrial policy that governments were reluctant to give up.
 The removal of market access barriers in this sector was largely enabled by the concurrent liberalisation of the European telecommunications industry and by the envisaged global liberalisation of public procurement in the Uruguay Round of GATT negotiations.
-The first Utilities Directive generally followed the approach of the Supply and Works directives, but provided for the exemption of several sectors such as broadcasting, or for utilities operating under competitive conditions.
+The first Utilities Directive, which included a requirement for national transposition by 1 July 1992, generally followed the approach of the Supply and Works directives, but provided for the exemption of several sectors such as broadcasting, or for utilities operating under competitive conditions.

 Moreover, with the first Remedies Directives, 89/665/EEC (relating to public works and supply contracts) and 92/13/EEC (relating to public utilities), Member States were required to ensure rapid and effective review of decisions made by contracting authorities.
 The directives also introduced the "attestation procedure" as a way for contracting authorities to certify the compliance of their purchase procedures and practices with procurement law.